rashuzak/burger/README.md

 # Node Express Handlebars

-### Overview
+Overview:

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+Create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!)

 ### Read This